Third Crossing - West Shore Roadwork

 Based on the illustration for the John Counter and Ascot intersection, the street corner radii are much larger for the north corners than the south corners.
 Why do the north corners have a larger radius?
 Since a smaller corner radius helps facilitate safe turning speeds, would you consider revising the design to include smaller radii for these corners?

-Derek asked almost 3 years agoThanks for sharing your observations.
+Derek asked about 3 years agoThanks for sharing your observations.

 The radii is different for the north leg compared to the south leg.
 As you suggest, the project team considered altering the radii through the design evolution of the intersection, but we also saw a future option to widen the north half of JCB from the bridge to Montreal Street heading westbound.
 The larger radii is situated in a manner that if a widening is desired in the future, the radii can remain in its location and limit impacts to redo some of the intersection work.
 This is also cognizant of past City analysis that JCB could be widened from Montreal Street to Division some time in the future as well.